litestar-org/litestar/docs/tutorials/sqlalchemy/0-introduction.rst

 `SQLAlchemy documentation <https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html#synopsis-orm>`_, and so if you are looking for more information about any of the SQLAlchemy code, this will be a great place to start.

-You Willll notice that we use a couple of Litestar features that you may not have encountered yet:
+You will notice that we use a couple of Litestar features that you may not have encountered yet:

 1. Management and injection of :ref:`application state <application-state>`
 2. Use of a :ref:`Lifespan context manager <lifespan-context-managers>`